Digital-Contraptions-Imaginarium/consolidated-uk-geography/README.md

 ```

 ##Prerequisites
-You need a working, local [PostGIS database](http://postgis.net/), the [GDAL](http://www.gdal.org/) command line utilities and an [R](http://www.r-project.org/) environment with the _gdata_ package installed.
-The PostGIS commands assume that the current user has administrative rights and no password set.
-Of course this is bad practice if you use that PostGIS for anything but development.
+You need a working, local [PostgreSQL/PostGIS database](http://postgis.net/), the [GDAL](http://www.gdal.org/) command line utilities (we use _shp2pgsql_ and _ogr2ogr_), [csvfix](http://neilb.bitbucket.org/csvfix/) and an [R](http://www.r-project.org/) environment with the _gdata_ package installed (to read directly from MS Excel files).

+The PostgreSQL commands assume that the current user has administrative rights and no password set.
+Of course this is bad practice if you use that PostgreSQL for anything but development.
+It comes handy [if you've spent some times making your PostgreSQL faster](http://big-elephants.com/2012-12/tuning-postgres-on-macos/).

 The scripts have been tested on MacOS and should work on Linux with little adaptation.